tidev/ti.admob/android/documentation/index.md

     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 </android>

-3. Add this to your javascript:	var admob = require("ti.admob");
+3. Add this to your javascript:	var Admob = require('ti.admob');

-4. The "admob" variable is now a reference to the Module object.
+4. The "Admob" variable is now a reference to the Module object.

 # Reference